 - My method is an inward subtraction of density from the top that is then tied into the much thicker edges via my own lattice-like bracing.
 I find this balances the efficiency of both light and heavy strokes, giving the player a “quick attack” without sacrificing depth, warmth and power.
-I decided on this approach after playing a guitar made by Hugo Cuvilliez.

 Back and Sides

 - I normally laminate the back and sides.
 The sides are laminated with the goal of increasing weight and the back is laminated with western red cedar.
 I highly recommend this to players looking for a very focused, salient projection and excellent separation between voices.
+What one sacrifices in feeling the body vibrate against the body, one gains in tone quality and salience.

 - Fantastic guitarist and teacher Stanley Yates first encouraged me to try out "Jumbo" frets and I have been using a large fret width and height ever since.
 Overall, this is a major improvment in the playability of a guitar and the sustainability of the instrument's setup, preventing string ware in the fretboard and ensuring that minimal effort is required for the player to fret a string.